 “Another guy and I rushed over to the motorcyclist,” recalled Johnson.
 Thankfully, the man was wearing a helmet.
 “He was trying to stand up,” said Johnson, “but I told him it was best not to get up.
 He was able to tell us his name, and the date, and where he worked, but he may have sustained a concussion.”
 Johnson rushed back to his truck and grabbed his emergency first-aid kit.
 “We did what we could to comfort him and keep him still and we talked to him to help him maintain consciousness,” shared Johnson.
 Just a few minutes later someone else stopped to help.
 “She was either a nurse or a paramedic,” he recalled.
 “I held his head steady to stabilize his neck as she cut his clothes away to check for injuries.”

 An ambulance arrived about thirty minutes later.
 “By that time, he was really confused about what had happened and where he was,” said Johnson.
 He helped load the motorcyclist onto the stretcher and waited for the ambulance to leave.
 He’s hopeful the man didn’t sustain any serious injuries.

-For his willingness to assist a fellow driver, TCA has presented Johnson with a certificate, patch, lapel pin, and truck decals.
+For his willingness to assist, TCA has presented Johnson with a certificate, patch, lapel pin, and truck decals.
 His employer has also received a certificate acknowledging their driver as a Highway Angel.

 Since the program’s inception in August 1997, nearly 1,300 professional truck drivers have been recognized as Highway Angels for the exemplary kindness, courtesy, and courage they have displayed while on the job.